aviwad/homepage/VLC iOS Upgrades.md

 ## Conclusion

 I am grateful to Google and the entire VideoLAN team for this opportunity to learn and grow.
 I have learnt a lot, whether it be communication skills by sending a daily log to my mentors, or it be my iOS Development skills by learning how to bridge Swift and Objective C Code.
 I also learnt a great deal of UIKit by admiring and adding on to the VLC iOS codebase.
 Thank you.

+## 2024 Feb Update

+The release of VLC for iOS Version 3.5.3 is now out, incorporating all my changes and merge requests listed above.
+It is a great feeling to see my code in the wild.
+Download VLC for iOS now!